intel/auto-round/README.md

 #### Formats

-**AutoRound Format**：This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.
+**AutoRound Format**: This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.
 [2,4] bits are supported.
 It also benefits from the Marlin kernel, which can boost inference performance notably.However, it has not yet gained widespread